-- Manage light-triggered pain and discomfort at the source by wearing photophobia glasses (also known as light sensitivity glasses or migraine glasses), like the Avulux® Migraine & Light Sensitivity Glasses that filter the most painful blue, red, and amber light while allowing in soothing green light, so you can reduce the impact of light on your daily activities, whether indoors or outdoors.
+- Manage harmful light and discomfort at the source with Avulux Migraine & Light Sensitivity Glasses that filter the most harmful blue, red, and amber light while allowing in soothing green light, so you can reduce the impact of light on your daily activities, whether indoors or outdoors.

 - Reduce the amount of light entering your home with black out curtains.

 - Avoid bright sunlight.

 - Bulbs with less flicker (fluorescent lighting is notoriously known for both producing a nausea-inducing flicker and painful wavelengths of light), both of which can be countered by the Avulux lenses.

 - Migraine & photophobia friendly green light lamps

 - Ask your physician about alternative medications that do not induce photophobia.

 - Ask your physician about treatments for the underlying cause of your photophobia.

 An internet search would yield a list of different glasses, sunglasses, and lenses on the market.
 Understanding the differences between them without any background is daunting.